NYPL/dgx-new-arrivals/README.md

 ## Changelog

+### v1.3.5
+#### Updated
+- Updated the Header Component to v1.5.3.
+The update is to remove console loggings for patron token expiration.

+- Updated the Header Component to v1.5.2.
+The update is to turn off the feature flag of OAuth Login and set it as default.

 ### v1.3.4
 #### Updated
 - Updated the Header Component to v1.5.1.
 The update includes HTTPS fix and the JavaScript fallback for the log in button on the Header Component.